jessetvogel/rust-web/README.md

 Check it out [here](https://github.com/LiveDuo/tinyweb/blob/feature/readme/examples/features/src/lib.rs)

+# Roadmap

+### Static analysis

+Right now `invoke` calls to the browser APIs are not type safe.
+One idea to use [webidl](https://github.com/whatwg/webidl) interfaces to do static analysis on the parameters that are passed to `invoke`.

+### Components

+For better or worst it's common in web development to use libraries for various tasks.

+Commonly used utilities:
+[] Drag & drop / resize
+[] File upload
+[] Markdown rendering

+Maybe implement the utilities in the `examples` folder.

+Commonly used components:
+[] Table components
+[] Modals, tooltips and toasts
+[] Date / time pickers
+[] Chart / visualization

+Could create a `components` folder to have components in.

+### Benchmarks & Memory

+Need benchmarks to see how this library performs against other Rust web frameworks but also against Javascript frameworks.
+Need also profiling to evaluate if there are memory leaks in either Rust side or Javascript side of the library.

 # Backstory

 For quite some time, I couldn't decide if I like Typescript or not.
 On one hand, it offers stronger typing than pure JavaScript, providing more confidence in the code; but on the other hand, it comes with a heavy build system that complicates things and makes debugging significantly harder.